 Here is the general solution for Legendre’s equation

 These special functions can be expressed in terms of elementary functions for certain values of their parameters.
-Mathematica performs this conversion automatically wherever it is possible.
+The Wolfram Language performs this conversion automatically wherever it is possible.

 These are some of these expressions that are automatically converted.